-- ID Unique ID of the item.
-Read-only. - Name Story/Task/Item Name.
+Name Story/Task/Item Name.
 In most cases, you can double click to edit.
-The Story and Task Name fields have a max length of 255 characters. - TypeType is used as a way to categorize Stories.
+The Story and Task Name fields have a max length of 255 characters.

+Type is used as a way to categorize Stories.
 Available Story Types include: User Story, Technical To Do, Epic, Theme, or Defect.
-For more information, see Story Types. - Priority is a list of values that includes the following: Must Have, Should Have, Could Have, Or Won't Have. - Points Indicates the number of Story Points it is estimated to take to complete the Story. - Owner Indicates who is responsible for Story. - Status The Status column for a Story contains a bubble control I that allows you to click on one of the bubbles to set the status of the Story: Not Started, In Progress, Complete, or Accepted.
+For more information, see Story Types.

+Priority Priority is a list of values that includes the following: Must Have, Should Have, Could Have, or Won't Have.

+Points Indicates the number of Story Points it is estimated to take to complete the Story.

+Status The Status column for a Story contains a bubble control that allows you to click on one of the bubbles to set the status of the Story: Not Started, In Progress, Complete, or Accepted.